catalinghita8/android-mvp-dagger2/README.md

 Essential dependencies are Dagger2 with Dagger-android, RxJava with RxAndroid, Room, Retrofit and Espresso.
 Other noteworthy dependencies would be Mockito, Chrome CustomTabs, Picasso and Guava.
 ## App Demo
 Mr. News is an app that displays news headlines from all around the world.
 A fixed number of headlines are continuously being fetched realtime.
-If offline, the app displays the most recent loaded headlines and offers the posibility of saving headlines for further reading when back online.
+If offline, the app displays the most recent loaded headlines and offers the possibility of saving headlines for further reading when back online.

 ![content](https://github.com/catalinghita8/android-mvp-dagger2/blob/master/readme_pics/scrolling.gif)
 ![content](https://github.com/catalinghita8/android-mvp-dagger2/blob/master/readme_pics/archiving.gif)
 ![content](https://github.com/catalinghita8/android-mvp-dagger2/blob/master/readme_pics/open_tab.gif)
 ## Presentation Layer
-As you can see in the below diagram, Views are intended to be as dumb and passive as possible.
-The Presenter handles most of the logic therefore cancelling any dependency between the View layer and the Model layer.
+As shown in the below diagram, the View layer is as passive as possible.
+The Presenter handles most of the logic, cancelling any dependancy between the View Layer and the Model Layer.

-It is easy to spot the fact that the Model layer is completely isolated and centralized through the repository pattern.
+The model layer is completely isolated and centralized throught the repository pattern.

 ![Presentation](https://github.com/catalinghita8/android-mvp-dagger2/blob/master/readme_pics/presentation_layer_diagram.png)